mannd/epcalipers-windows/README.md

 EP Calipers is open source, and licensed under the [GNU GPL v3 license.](http://www.gnu.org/licenses/gpl.html).

+## Development
+NOTE: The active development branch is now epcalipers-3, not epcalipers-2.
+The epcalipers-2 branch will be maintained for support for older versions of Windows.
+But check out (no pun intended) the epcalipers-3 branch, which is a complete rewrite for Windows 10/11 based on WinUI 3.

 ## Dependencies
 The program no longer needs installation of Ghostscript on your computer in order to load PDF files.
 Ghostscript support files are included with the program.